cuteday/KiRaRay/README.md

 build/src/kiraray.exe common/configs/example.json
 ~~~

+One can also save the current parameters (including camera parameters, render passes and scene file path, etc.) to a configuration file via the option in main menu bar.

 #### Usage

 **Camera controlling.** Dragging `LeftMouse` for orbiting, dragging `Scroll` or `Shift+LeftMouse` for panning. `Scroll` for zooming in/out.